 Mosquito Repellent - Why Ingredients Matter

 The mosquitos are in full tilt y'all!
 When I was a camp counselor, I spent many summers getting kids to spray their bug repellent when we would hike or sleep out in the woods.
-Kids spent the summer running around, falling, and getting scrapes or cuts.
-That was fine, until we heard the scream of a kid that just sprayed a DEET-containing commercial bug spray on an open cut.
-Yikes!!
-When you know better, you do better (thank you Maya Angelou!).
+We COATED them in DEET.
+Folks - we can do better -

 DEET is considered the most effective and longest lasting repellent available for topical application as it was developed as a pesticide in the 1940's for the military.
-It is said minimal impact on the environment (though it is "slightly toxic" to birds, fish and aquatic invertebrates according to the EPA), and has been deemed as "slightly toxic" for humans when used properly (like by grown ups).
+It is said to have "minimal impact" on the environment (though it is "slightly toxic" to birds, fish and aquatic invertebrates according to the EPA), and has been deemed as "slightly toxic" for humans when used properly (like by grown ups).
 And properly involves these steps amongst others:

 So do you want to use it?
 Me neither.